Sign In / Sign Out

 Below are the ASU academics recognized as Highly Cited Researchers in 2019.

-Hao Yan is the Milton D. Glick Distinguished Professor in Chemistry and Biochemistry and director of the Center for Molecular Design and Biomimetics in the Biodesign Institute.
+Hao Yan is the Milton D. Glick Distinguished Professor in Chemistry and Biochemistry in the School of Molecular Sciences and director of the Center for Molecular Design and Biomimetics in the Biodesign Institute.
 Yan has made great strides in his research of structural DNA nanotechnology and DNA-directed self-assembly.
 One of his most recent achievements involves the use of nanobots — and a process dubbed “DNA origami” — to kill cancerous tumors.
 The DNA origami, which is folded into 3D shapes — much like the folded works of art — chokes off cancerous tumors’ blood supply.

 Paul Westerhoff is an ASU Regents Professor in the School of Sustainable Engineering and the Built Environment in the Ira A. Fulton Schools of Engineering.
 Westerhoff has earned wide recognition for his focus on the treatment and occurrence of emerging contaminants in various bodies of water, and the risks nanomaterials can create.
 His research team is now examining how artificial intelligence can help alleviate global water issues.